colecampbell34/1800_202430_BBY28/README.md

 # Project Title

 ## 1. Project Description
-State your app in a nutshell, or one-sentence pitch.
-Give some elaboration on what the core features are.
-This browser based web application to ...
 Our team, BBY-28, is developing a web application to help young adult communities become confident in their finances, by allowing easy collaboration and visualization of shared financial goals and individual contributions.

 ## 2. Names of Contributors